isc-francisco-ortega/TestWithPoetry/README.md

 **Hi Candidate,**
 Welcome to our Android mobile technical test, called _TestWithPoetry_.
 At Petco, we’ll use this test to evaluate your skills.
-In order to evaluated you should folk this project and upload your changes in your personal github account.
+In order to evaluated what you have done, you may folk this project and upload your changes in your personal github account.
 Best of luck—we believe in you!

 # General info